 Fiesta Patronal Santo Domingo de Xenacoj — August 2nd to 9th

-Just 40 minutes from Antigua, in the picturesque town of Santo Domingo the Xenacoj celebrates its annual fair from August 2 to 9, with the main day being August 4, in honor of Santo Domingo de Guzmán.
+Just 40 minutes from Antigua, in the picturesque town of Santo Domingo Xenacoj, the community celebrates its annual fair from August 2 to 9, with the main day being August 4, in honor of Santo Domingo de Guzmán.
 This festival has been celebrated for over 400 years, believed to have started around 1580.
 During this time, the community enjoys marimba concerts and popular dances.
 There’s also a fair with mechanical rides and stalls offering various Guatemalan snacks.
 Women in the locality participate in firework displays, and there are traditional activities like the greasy pole challenge, parades, and the ‘Moros y Cristianos’ dance.
-Additionally, a mass is held in the local Catholic church.One of the most important activities during the fair is the selection and crowning of Rumi’al Ajaw, who will represent the identity of Xenacoj throughout the country.
+Additionally, a mass is held in the local Catholic church.
+One of the most important activities during the fair is the selection and crowning of Rumi’al Ajaw, who will represent the identity of Xenacoj throughout the country.

 View this post on Instagram

-Fiesta Patronal in Jocotenango – August 1-16th
+Fiesta Patronal in Jocotenango — August 1st to 16th

-In Jocotenango, just a 20-minute journey from Antigua’s Central Park, the local community vibrantly celebrates the Fiesta Patronal from August 1st to the 16th, honoring the Virgin Mary of the Asuncion.
+In Jocotenango, just a 20-minute journey from Antigua’s Central Park, the local community vibrantly celebrates the Fiesta Patronal from August 1st to the 16th, honoring the Virgin Mary of the Asunción.
 This festival is a blend of social, cultural, and religious events, culminating on August 16th, which is regarded as the most significant day of the celebration.
 During these festivities, visitors can enjoy a variety of traditional Guatemalan folk dances such as ‘Micos’, ‘La Conquista’, ‘Fieros’, ‘Convite’ or ‘Enmascarados’, each with its unique historical and cultural significance.
 The festival is further brightened by performances of ‘Gigantes’ or ‘Cabezudos’, and ‘Damas’ or ‘Gracejos’ dances, which add a lively and colorful dimension to the celebrations.
 The 16th brings the festivities to a peak with special events and processions, making it an especially memorable day for both locals and visitors, as they immerse themselves in the rich cultural tapestry of Jocotenango.

-(Note: one of the largest fairs in Guatemala City is called Feria de Jocotenango, this is not the same thing as the fiesta patronal that takes place in the town of Jocotenango next to Antigua Guatemala.)
+(Note: one of the largest fairs in Guatemala City is called Feria de Jocotenango.
+This is not the same thing as the fiesta patronal that takes place in the town of Jocotenango next to Antigua Guatemala.)

-Giant Kite Festival in Sumpango and Santiago Sacatepequez – November 1st
+Giant Kite Festival in Sumpango and Santiago Sacatepéquez — November 1st

-Held on All Saints’ Day, the Giant Kite Festival takes place in the towns Sumpango and Santiago Sacatepequez.
-This is one of Guatemala’s most impressive festival and features huge, vibrant colored kites made of tissue paper.
+Held on All Saints’ Day, the Giant Kite Festival takes place in the towns of Sumpango and Santiago Sacatepéquez.
+This is one of Guatemala’s most impressive festivals and features huge, vibrant colored kites made of tissue paper.
 The designs often depict cultural, religious, and even political themes, telling stories that resonate with the people and the nation’s heritage.
 According to tradition, the kites connect the earth and the heavens, carrying messages and prayers from the living to their loved ones who have passed away.

 To witness this amazing tradition you can take a day tour to the Sumpango Giant Kite Festival from Antigua.
 You can learn more about the Day of the Dead celebrations in Guatemala here.